-The most crucial and important step for carport installation is selecting the foundation of your metal building.
-Carports are not permanent steel structures, but they still suggested to be installed over flat and solid foundation.
+The most crucial step for carport installation is selecting the foundation of your metal building.
+Carports are not permanent steel structures, but they still suggested to be installed over a flat and solid foundation.
 Your foundation also decides what types of anchors you will need to connect the base rails with the foundation.

 Every Carport kit is comprised of metal components like base rail, legs, truss, carport anchors, panels, and trims.
 These components when assembled together they form a structure.

 Go through the assembly instructions thoroughly, a very few carport kit dealers do provide installation manuals.
 Installation instructions can help you in taking all precautionary measures, tool and material requirements which will be required while installing the carport.